purescript-deprecated/purescript-sets/docs/Data/Set.md

 toList :: forall a.
 Set a -> List a
 ```

-Convert a set to an array
+Convert a set to a list

 #### `fromList`